Civil grad student receives Graduate Teaching Assistant Award

 Pictured L – R: Md Nesar Khadem, Behzad Shoolestani, Dong Cui, Amir Shoolestani On February 13th, four graduate students competed in this year’s Civil heat of the Three Minute Thesis (3MT) competition.
 Staff, faculty and students made up the audience of nearly 50, and enjoyed a sushi lunch while they took in these engaging and informative three […]

-Fourth year Civil students think outside the box with integrated engineering design for Granville Island
+Civil students develop engineering designs for Granville Island

 Fourth year Civil Engineering students recently competed in the annual end-of-term design competition.
 Twenty-two teams of students with expertise in various sub-disciplines of civil engineering presented their design solutions, which were judged by distinguished members of the industrial community and faculty representatives.
 This year’s term project focused on the retrofitting and re-purposing of the Granville […]

-Great Northern Concrete Toboggan Race 2015: the countdown is on!
+Countdown to Great Northern Concrete Toboggan Race 2015

 The UBC Concrete Toboggan Team is making the final preparations for the Great Northern Concrete Toboggan Race, which takes place January 21 – 25, 2015 at UBC-O. This year, a full team of 30 students will be travelling to Kelowna for the competition.
 The team consists of 11 GNCTR veterans and 19 first-timers, representing mainly […]